A Gap Between the Hypergraph and Stabilizer Entropy Cones: Introduction

 \section{Introduction}

 The entanglement structure of a general quantum state can be studied by considering the von Neumann entropies of all of its subsystems, i.e. all possible unions of parties resulting from a factorization of the Hilbert space.
 The quantum entropy cone captures the set of entanglement entropies of subsystems which are physically realizable by quantum states.
 The structure of this object for mixed states on $4$ and more parties remains an open question in quantum information theory.
-In recent years, however, progress has been made in understanding analogous entropy cones for special subsets of quantum states, in particular for holographic \cite{bao2015holographic, hernandezcuenca2019}, stabilizer \cite{linden2013quantum}, and states with hypergraph-realizable entropies \cite{Bao:2020zgx,Walter:2020zvt}.
-Since holographic state entropies are completely captured by graphs \cite{bao2015holographic}, it is clear that the holographic entropy cone is contained in the hypergraph cone, a containment which is strict beginning at $3$ parties \cite{Bao:2020zgx}.
+In recent years, however, progress has been made in understanding analogous entropy cones for special subsets of quantum states, in particular for holographic states~\cite{bao2015holographic, hernandezcuenca2019, Avis:2021xnz}, stabilizer states~\cite{linden2013quantum}, and states with entropies describable by hypergraph models, which define the hypergraph entropy cone~\cite{Bao:2020zgx,Walter:2020zvt}.
+Since holographic entropies are completely captured by graph models~\cite{bao2015holographic}, it is clear that the holographic entropy cone is contained in the hypergraph cone, a containment which is strict beginning at $3$ parties~\cite{Bao:2020zgx}.
 In this note, we will focus on the nontrivial relationship between the hypergraph and stabilizer entropy cones.
-In \cite{Bao:2020zgx}, it was shown that these entropy cones coincide for up to and including $4$ parties.
+In~\cite{Bao:2020zgx}, it was shown that these entropy cones coincide for up to and including $4$ parties.
 Though the hypergraph entropy cone was originally studied as a generalization of the holographic one, this observed equivalence with the stabilizer entropy cone naturally led to the conjecture that this relation continues to hold at any party number.
-Shortly after, \cite{Walter:2020zvt} showed that the hypergraph entropy cone is contained in the stabilizer entropy cone using random stabilizer tensor network techniques, thereby proving one direction of the conjectured equivalence.
-In this work, we will show that the reverse direction of the conjecture is false; namely, that there exists stabilizer states whose entropies do not admit a hypergraph representation.
-Given the result of \cite{Walter:2020zvt} and the fact that some stabilizer entropies cannot be realized by hypergraphs, one is able to conclude that the hypergraph entropy cone in fact lies strictly inside the stabilizer one for $5$ and more parties.
+Shortly after,~\cite{Walter:2020zvt} showed that the hypergraph entropy cone is contained in the stabilizer entropy cone using random stabilizer tensor network techniques, thereby proving one direction of the conjectured equivalence.
+In this work, we will show that the reverse direction of the conjecture is false; namely, that there exists stabilizer states whose entropies do not admit a hypergraph model representation.
+Given the result of~\cite{Walter:2020zvt} and the fact that some stabilizer entropies cannot be realized by hypergraph models, one is able to conclude that the hypergraph entropy cone in fact lies strictly inside the stabilizer one for $5$ and more parties.